 Climate Change Projections for Tree Species

 The region's forests will be affected by a changing climate during this century, but individual tree species will respond uniquely to climate change, depending on their particular silvics and ecological tolerances.
-These handouts summarize general climate change projections for tree species across the region based on future projections.
 The general trends derived from these models can be combined with local knowledge and management experience to judge risk on a particular site.
+The following documents provide summarized lists of projected tree species responses to climate change, updated in 2021 to provide the most recent model results (see map).